After a Decade of Anxiety Meds, Weed Saved My Life

 Filed officially on behalf of Neil Allard, they were granted an injunction preventing the government from forcing the existing MMAR patients to switch over to the new system.
 But for the rest of us, it was the new system and the licensed producers.

 The licensed producers (LPs) are the most interesting and perhaps enduring legacy of the introduction of MMPR.
 With the creation of these licensed mass grow-ops the government had trojan-horsed a legitimate private sector into Canada.
 The very nature of how the new system is set up almost required the involvement of corporations.
-These new LPs required investments in the millions in order to meet the government-strict criteria to be considered for a license, and the average basement grower simply couldn't throw up a couple more lights and hope for approval.
+These new LPs required investments in the millions in order to meet the government-strict criteria to be considered to be granted a licence, and the average basement grower simply couldn't throw up a couple more lights and hope for approval.
 To date, there are 30 licensed producers in Canada.

-Once approved, the struggle for riches from cannabis was far from over.
-There are limits to what the LPs can use to produce the cannabis, how they promote their products and what they do with the plants once the cannabis is grown.
+Once getting approved, the struggle for riches from cannabis was far from over.
+The LPs are limited to what can be used to produce the cannabis, the way they promote their products and what they do with the plants once it is grown.
 The cannabis and facilities are subject to rigorous screening, forcing some LPs to resort to drastic measures like irradiation in order to meet the government's standards.
-LPs are unable to sponsor non-educational events or even post pictures of their weed on their own websites, and outside of promotional limitation, they are not allowed to produce any of the cannabis-derived goods (edibles, concentrates, topicals) that the market demands.
+They are also limited in how they promote cannabis and themselves: unable to sponsor non-educational events or even post pictures of their weed on their own websites, and outside of promotional limitation, they are not allowed to produce any of the cannabis-derived goods (edibles, concentrates, topicals) that the market demands.

 This process has to be repeated every three months, and getting to see the doctor for a renewal can be tricky.
 I know this because I'm currently waiting for an appointment to get back into my clinic, and I'm at one of the better ones.
 Patients at different clinics have told me horror stories about overworked, understaffed clinics trying to cope with the massive public demand for medical cannabis, such as patients having to drive for hours only to find the doctor has quit, or not being able to see a doctor for months on end.